Infancias Imagenes

 Journal of Early Childhood Teacher Education

-Fostering excellence in early childhood education.The Journal of Early Childhood Teacher Education, published by Routledge Journals, Taylor & Francis Ltd, is a premier periodical dedicated to advancing the field of early childhood education.
+Exploring new horizons in teacher education.The Journal of Early Childhood Teacher Education, published by Routledge Journals, Taylor & Francis Ltd, is a premier periodical dedicated to advancing the field of early childhood education.
 Since its inception in 1990, this journal has become a cornerstone for educators, researchers, and policymakers, providing a forum for peer-reviewed research and innovative practices that support early childhood teaching and learning.
 With an impressive ranking in the Q2 category of both Education and Social Sciences (miscellaneous) as of 2023, it is recognized for its significant contributions to academic discourse.
 The journal’s scope encompasses a wide range of topics, including pedagogy, curriculum development, and professional development, making it an essential resource for those interested in improving educational outcomes for young children.
 While it does not currently offer open access, subscribers and institutions can gain valuable insights through its comprehensive articles.
 With a commendable Scopus rank and a growing impact in the field, this journal is instrumental in shaping the future of early childhood education.